Mission - the purpose of this association is to foster and encourage growth, the progress, and betterment of our community.

 Memberships are extended to any business person or individual who resides in, whose business or work is located in or near the Lower Southampton Area and is interested or concerned about our mission.

-Executive Meetings - are held the first Wednesday of each month prior to the networking and dinner meeting at 4:30 PM held at Brookside Manor.
+Executive Meetings - are held the first Wednesday of each month prior to the networking meeting at 4:30 PM.
+Meeting locations are TBD each month.

 SCHOLARSHIP WINNERS: Daniel S. Cook and Wayne Fairbrother III, (seated left and right) both of Feasterville, PA and Neshaminy High School graduating seniors are both recipients of the Feasterville Business Association’s $1,200 college scholarships.
 Sharing the photo with the winners are Charles Roman (standing left) and Rose McMenamin (standing right) co-chairpersons of the FBA’s college scholarship committee.
 Absent from photo is Linda Pupkiewicz, another scholarship committee co-chairperson.
 Cook Plans to attend Penn State University Abington campus and major in information science and technology, while Fairbrother will study at Drexel University and major in software engineering.
 Both will walk in the Lower Southampton Township July 4 Parade with the FBA’s Belgium horse drawn wagon.
 For additional information, contact the FBA at 215-436-9768 or visit them on the web at www.feasterville.biz.